 The Celtic hounds were dogs well respected by royalty and warriors.
 They were given as gifts to men of honour and many warriors and chiefs took the name as a title to show their loyalty and courage.
-Many argue Celtic hounds to be either the Greyhound, Scottish Deerhound, Irish Wolfhound or even a mix of all these breeds.

 Celtic Hounds can be found in celtic jewelry designs and paintings as far back as the 17th century.
 Celtic Hounds symbolize hunting, healing, and the Otherworld in Celtic legends.
 Hounds were the traditional guardian animals of roads and crossways and are believed to protect and guide lost souls in the Otherworld.